jc782/jc782.github.io/_posts/2020-09-20-Wanhao-i3-mini-upgrades.markdown

 I cut a hole in the front of the printer which provides access for the cables between the heated bed and the main board, and also for the power supply for the heated bed.

 ## Step 3 - Firmware update
 I loaded the th3d unified firmware.
 It is a custom marlin.
-This requires usb connection to the printer and the arduino software.
+This requires a USB connection to the printer and the Arduino software.
 The firmware can be downloaded from [here](https://support.th3dstudio.com/hc/en-us/articles/360043293452-TH3D-Unified-Firmware-Package).
-The arduino software can be downloaded from [here](https://www.arduino.cc/en/main/software)
+The Arduino software can be downloaded from [here](https://www.arduino.cc/en/main/software)
 Once the project is loaded there were a few specific steps that I had to do to successfully download the firmware.
-First, I'm running linux and had to setup the arduino software correctly.
+First, I'm running Linux and had to set up the Arduino software correctly.
 There is a script to run from the console to do that ([guide here.](https://www.arduino.cc/en/guide/linux))
 I had to install the U8Glib package by searching for that library and including it.

 Search for the Wanhao printer options in configuration.h and uncomment the v2 of the i3 mini. v2 has the heated bed options.
 Select the Arduino Mega 2560 and the COM port that the printer is plugged into and click the upload button.
-Hopefully you'll end up seeing something like the below:
+Hopefully, you'll end up seeing something like the below:
 ![firmware](/assets/images/HeatedBed/firmware.jpg){:class="img-responsive"}

 After the firmware is successfully downloaded we can begin to debug any issues.

 ## Step 4 - Debugging
-With the new firmware the load screen should now show a bed temperature.
+With the new firmware, the load screen should now show a bed temperature.
 If the temperature is nonsensical then there is an issue with your thermistor or its wiring.
 When we set the bed temperature above this temperature the signal from the bed add pin should be driven to 5V.
 Check this with a multimeter.
-It is also worth checking the voltage of the power supplies and lastly the voltage on the output of the heated bed mosfet when it is supposed to be driving.
+It is also worth checking the voltage of the power supplies and lastly, the voltage on the output of the heated bed mosfet when it is supposed to be driving.
 For me, as soon as the bed is being driven the fan on the power supply kicks in, a surefire sign that it's drawing more current.

 ## Step 5 - Print!